destructe2/Drake-s-Table-Shop/README.md

 Part H. Line 41-85 in the "productForm.html" file edited and added upon to include the min/max into the table. as well as the link back to the main screen.
 Validators were already completed from part G

+Part I. Line 103-120 in the "PartTest class" under the test folder to add unit test getmin and getmax